gvwilson/sensibleadventures/bookster/bookster.md

 words.
 "Perhaps we could take a look at some before making any agreement?"

+As Niquolas opened his mouth to reply, Fraederiq cut in.
+"Why?
+Do you think our work isn't good enough for you?"

+The burly Hett shrugged.
+"How can I know until I have seen them?"

+"Well, they're better than most of the junk *you're* selling!"
+Niquolas protested.

+The Hett shrugged again.
+"Then perhaps we should be more careful in general."

+Erileine caught her breath.
+Hett didn't talk that way to Avauntois, not if they knew what was good for them.

+Fraederiq scowled.
 "Hells, keep the damned thing."
-Fraederiq tossed the barrette at Vaszlav.

-As quick as a cobra, Jaromir snatched it out of the air and put it back in its place on the stall.

-Erileine caught her breath.
-What Fraederiq had done had been rude, but what Jaromir had done had been a challenge, and Hett didn't challenge Avauntois, not if they knew what was good for them.
+He tossed the barrette at Jaromir, deliberately throwing it too low to catch.
+It bounced off the Hett's knee and fell to the cobblestones.
+Without saying a word, Jaromir stooped to pick it up and replaced it on the stall's shelves.

-She glanced at Fraederiq, expecting to see the glare she had been on the receiving end of so many times herself.
-Instead, the corner of Fraederiq's mouth had curled up.
+The corner of Fraederiq's mouth curled up.
 "Nice catch," he said.
-Without another word he turned and walked away, whistling.
+Without another word he turned and walked away, whistling, with Niquolas hurrying along behind him.

 Erileine's heart sank.
-She knew that whistle.
-It meant that Fraederiq had a plan, and that was never good news.
+She knew that look and that whistle.
+They meant that Fraederiq had a plan, and that was *never* good news.

 ---

 Erileine spent the rest of the morning mending the bamboo fence that kept the rabbits out of her family's vegetable garden.
-When the Hett's chimes sounded at noon to signal that his visit was over, she hung her hammer on the fence and squeezed into the narrow gap between her house and the one next to it.
+When Vaszlav rang his chimes at noon to signal that his visit was over, she hung her hammer on the fence and squeezed into the narrow gap between her house and the one next to it.

-The sweat on Erileine's face and arms chilled instantly in the cool shadows.
+The sweat on her face and arms chilled instantly in the cool shadows.
 She inched toward Slip Street.
 If she stopped just *here*, she could see Fraederiq's house without being seen herself.

-Vaszlav and Jaromir trudged past with their packs on their backs.
+Vaszlav and Jaromir trudged past with their reassembled packs on their backs.
 A heartbeat later, the door Erileine was watching opened.
 Fraederiq stepped onto the street and set off after the two Hett.

 "Great," Erileine muttered.
 Now what was she going to do?
 Tell the bosun that she didn't like the look Fraederiq had on his face three